comput3ai/c3-docker-images/README.md

 - 🔶 Qwen models are subject to the [Qwen License Agreement](https://qwenlm.github.io/blog/qwen-license/)
 - 🔷 DeepSeek models are subject to the [DeepSeek License](https://github.com/deepseek-ai/DeepSeek-Coder/blob/main/LICENSE)
 - 🔹 Google's Gemma 3 model is subject to the [Gemma License](https://ai.google.dev/gemma/terms)
+- 🎨 ComfyUI and its extensions are subject to their respective licenses

 ⚖️ Be sure to review these licenses before using these models in your applications.
 Comput3.AI provides these containers to make AI more accessible, but we respect the intellectual property rights of model creators!